hardboydu/awesome/awesome-net.md

   * [Github](https://github.com/seladb/PcapPlusPlus)
 * [dpdk adapter](https://github.com/PLVision/dpdkadapter)

+## [ixy](https://github.com/emmericp/ixy)  a userspace network driver in 1000 lines of code

+ixy is a simple userspace packet processing framework.
+It takes exclusive control of a network adapter and implements the whole driver in userspace.
+Its architecture is similar to DPDK and Snabb and completely different from (seemingly similar) frameworks such as netmap, pfq, pf_ring, or XDP (all of which rely on kernel components).

 # Network Stack

 * [F-Stack](http://www.f-stack.org/)  F-Stack is an user space network development kit with high performance based on DPDK, FreeBSD TCP/IP stack and coroutine API.